 “What you chose to eat for breakfast is a political act.
 What shoes you buy is a political act.”

 October 1991, orientation day for my first restaurant job in Cambridge and although I didn’t realize it at the time those words had just bumped my life off course.
 I considered that job (as I had all restaurant work up to that point in my teenage and then “adult” life) just a way to pay the bills.
 Waiting tables while waiting for my real life to begin.
-At the time restaurants had already paid for my first bikes, first tools, first cars and first boat; it paid for college as I earned the degree in biochemistry I wasn’t sure I wanted and then for an extra year to earn the minor in Russian language that would surely be the answer.
+At the time restaurants had already paid for my first bikes, first tools, first cars and first boat; it paid for college as I earned the degree in biochemistry I wasn’t sure I wanted and then for an extra year to earn the minor in Russian language I had thought would surely be the answer.
 But first I needed this one last restaurant job …

 Needless to say restaurants went on to be significantly more important than my 20-something self could ever have imagined.